 When Is a Roth In-Plan Conversion Helpful?

-If you are young and in a lower tax bracket, a Roth in-plan conversion or several conversions could be a reasonable strategy to try to lower your tax liability.
-If you anticipate future tax rates to be higher than they are currently, this is also a reasonable tax strategy to undertake.
+If you are young and in a lower tax bracket, a Roth in-plan conversion could lower your tax liability.
+If you anticipate future tax rates to be higher, this is also a reasonable tax strategy to undertake.

 Start making Roth in-plan conversions since you pay taxes on the conversions at your current, ordinary income tax rate.
 It may be cheaper for you to take this strategy compared to paying taxes on conversions later at a higher tax rate.
 Remember that you have to be vested in the Roth account for five years.
 You could accumulate decades of tax-free money for yourself, your spouse or your children.

 If you have deductions, such as high medical expenses, that allow you to itemize in the tax year you make a Roth in-plan conversion, the conversion could be even more financially advantageous.
-This will make the conversion even more financially wise for you since the itemized deductions would help offset the tax liability.
+Your itemized deductions would help offset the tax liability.

 Avoiding RMDs

-A Roth in-plan conversion also works if you are a high-net-worth individual and you don’t anticipate needing your retirement savings to support your spending needs in retirement.
+A Roth in-plan conversion also works if you are a high-net-worth individual and your retirement savings don’t need to support your spending needs in retirement.
 Roth accounts are not subject to required minimum distributions (RMDs), so they do not force taxable withdrawals at age 73.
-You can make a Roth in-plan conversion and your money can grow tax free for years or decades as long as you follow the rules.
+You can make an in-plan conversion and your money can grow tax free as long as you follow the rules.

 Other Considerations

-Another situation when a Roth in-plan conversion might make sense is if you anticipate moving to a state with higher income taxes during the next tax year.
-If market declines have reduced your retirement portfolio’s value during a tax year, a Roth in-plan conversion could reduce your tax liability.
+If you anticipate moving to a state with higher income taxes a Roth in-plan conversion might make sense.
+If market declines have reduced your retirement portfolio’s value a Roth in-plan conversion could reduce your annual tax liability.

 When Not to Take a Roth In-Plan Conversion

 If you are a high-income individual and you are nearing retirement, a Roth in-plan conversion may not make financial sense.
-You have to look at your tax bracket now and your anticipated tax bracket after retirement, including all other sources of retirement income like Social Security, to determine whether you should make a Roth in-plan conversion.
+You should look at your tax bracket now and your anticipated tax bracket after retirement.
+Make sure to include all other sources of retirement income like Social Security, too.
+This will help determine whether you should make a Roth in-plan conversion.
 You would then only do so if your tax bracket is expected to be higher in retirement.

 Avoid a Roth in-plan conversion if you lack extra funds outside your retirement accounts to cover the tax bill.
-Otherwise, any tax savings you realize after retirement on the conversion will not outweigh having to produce the money to pay a huge tax bill now.
+Otherwise, any tax savings on the conversion that you realize after retirement will not outweigh having to produce the money to pay a huge tax bill now.

 How to Report a Roth In-Plan Conversion